nihaalnz/PassLost/README.md

 # PassLost

 A simple password manager that use AES 256 to encrypt and store passwords locally.
 The password is NOT visible to an outsider AT ALL.
-Simple interface, using tkinter.
+Simple, but modern interface, using PyQt.

 To run the app, download and install the installer from 'releases'.